stoplightio/docs/articles/prism/runtime.md

  *       key: value,
  *     },
  *     body: object
- *   }) - Set the current request coming into Prism.
+ *   }) - Set the current Scneario step request.
  */
 input.set(object);

 /**
  * Set a value on the request object at a given path.
  *
- * @param {string} string - The path to set on the request object.
-Will try to create appropriate
+ * @param {string} string - The path to set on the request current Scenario step.
+Will try to create appropriate objects along the path if it doesn't exist.
- *   object - The object to set at given path.
+ * @param {Object} object - The object to set at given path.
  */
 input.set(string, object);
 ```